Whiteknight/ParserObjects/docs/v6/sequences.md

 ### Checkpoint Ownership

-A checkpoint "belongs" to a single sequence, and you cannot use a checkpoint created from one sequence to change the position in another sequence, even if the two sequences share an underlying source (an in-memory string, for example).
+A checkpoint "belongs" to a single sequence, and you cannot use a checkpoint created from one sequence to change the position in another sequence even if the two sequences share an underlying source (an in-memory string, for example).
 You can tell if a checkpoint belongs to a given sequence with the `.Owns()` method:

 ```csharp
 if (sequence.Owns(checkpoint))
     ...
 ```

-Attempting to `.Rewind()` a sequence to a checkpoint which it does not own may throw an exception or leave the input sequence in a faulty state.
+Attempting to `.Rewind()` a sequence to a checkpoint which it does not own is a no-op.

 ### Getting spans of items